gerardVM/custom-terraform/README.md

 In order to track versions, a .tf_<version>-alpine file will be created in each directory you use your tools.

+## HOW TO STOP USING IT

+If you want to stop using this tool, just remove or comment the line you added to your ~/.bashrc file and remove the ~/.custom-terraform file.

 ## Contributing

 Pull requests are welcome